artoolkit/ARToolKit5/README (ARToolKit for Android).txt

 Release notes.
 --------------
-This release contains ARToolKit v5.3.2 for Android.
+This release contains ARToolKit v5.3.3 for Android.

+External API changes in ARToolKit v5.3.3:

+arVideoGetImage now returns a pointer to an AR2VideoBufferT structure.
+Previously it returned a raw pointer to a pixel buffer.
+The buffer is valid until the next call to arVideoGetImage, or until the video stream is stopped and/or closed with a call to arVideoCapStop or arVideoClose.
+This API is now consistent with the ar2VideoGetImage call.

+    From:  ARUint8 *arVideoGetImage(void);
+    To: AR2VideoBufferT *arVideoGetImage(void);

+Note that the minimum supported structure of returned video images have changed.
+The only guaranteed channel now is a luminance channel.
+For video modules that cannot provide a luma channel readily internally, accelerated ARM, ARM64 and x86 SSE routines perform an optimized conversion from 32-bit RGBA formats internally to ar2VideoGetImage.

+Correspondingly, the API for arDetectMarker has changed.
+It now accepts a pointer to an AR2VideoBufferT structure, rather than a raw pointer to a pixel buffer.

+    From: int arDetectMarker(ARHandle *arHandle, ARUint8 *dataPtr);
+    To: int arDetectMarker(ARHandle *arHandle, AR2VideoBufferT *frame);

+Additionally, the API for a number of internal ARToolKit functions has changed to reflect the expectation that these functions will be supplied with a luminance-only buffer.
+Several functions in libKPM reflect this change.

 As of ARToolKit v5.3.2, the minimum supported Android OS version is 4.0.3 (API level 15).
 ARToolKit v5.3.1 was the last release to support OS versions 2.2 through 4.0 (API level 8 through 14).

-This will also be the last release to support development using Eclipse and ADT.
-As Android Studio now supports NDK-based projects, ARToolKit will move to providing Android Studio projects only in the next release.
+ARToolKit v5.3.2 was also the last release to support development using Eclipse and ADT.
+As Android Studio now supports NDK-based projects, ARToolKit has moved to providing Android Studio projects only in ARToolKit v5.3.3.
 We think that this change will please many more developers than it displeases.

 The major change in ARToolKit v5.3 was a new version of libKPM based on the FREAK detector framework, contributed by DAQRI.
 See "libKPM usage" below.